-Sexual Harassment of Women at Workplace:
+Prohibition of Sexual Harassment of Women at Workplace:

-In terms of the provisions of the Sexual Harassment of Women at Work Place(PreventionProhibition & Redressal) Act 2013 an Internal Complaints Committee isconstituted in all the manufacturing units.
-No sexual harassment complaint was reportedunder the said Act during the year 2015-16.
+In terms of the provisions of the Sexual Harassment of Women at a Work Place(Prevention Prohibition & Redressal) Act 2013 an Internal Complaints Committee isconstituted in all the manufacturing units.
+No sexual harassment complaint was reportedunder the said Act during the year 2016-17.

 Corporate Social Responsibility & Sustainability:

-In terms of Section 135 of the Companies Act 2013 and DPE Guidelines on MoU theCorporate Social Responsibility & Sustainability (CSR) Committee has been constituted.Further details of CSR are placed under the same heading in Annexure-II and an annualreport on CSR activities undertaken during the year is placed at Annexure-III.
+In terms of Section 135 of the Companies Act 2013 and DPE Guidelines on MoU theCorporate Social Responsibility & Sustainability (CSR) Committee has been constituted.Further details of CSR are placed under the same heading in Annexure-II and an annualreport on CSR activities undertaken during the year is placed at Annexure-V.

 Environment and Pollution Control:

 In order to protect the environment in and around the factory premises/township treeplantation were undertaken.
-Your Company planted saplings of various types of avenuetrees/ flower bearing trees in the vacant lands belonging to the Company for maintainingecological balance in the surrounding areas.
+Your Company planted saplings of various types of avenue trees/ flower bearing trees in the vacant lands belonging to the Company for maintainingecological balance in the surrounding areas.